 label Industry

-In the era of pandemic-influenced consumer behavior where quick shipping and high-quality delivery have become a necessity for retailers in every industry.
-With many venture-backed companies offering their own options, retailers are wondering: should I outsource delivery or operate it in-house?
+In the era of pandemic-influenced e-commerce, customers expect quick shipping and a seamless delivery experience.
+With many venture-backed companies offering their own options, retailers are wondering: Should I outsource delivery or manage it in-house?

-After powering over 100 million deliveries for thousands of retailers, we’ve run the math.
+After powering over 100 million deliveries for thousands of retailers, we’ve got the answers.

 Misaligned Incentives